The Cult of Christmas Beers

 Celebration Fresh Hop IPA – Sierra Nevada Brewing Co.

-Chicago, CA
+Chico, CA

 sierra nevada brewing company celebrate ale fresh hop ipa holiday beers

-American IPA – Unlike other Christmas ales that feature spices or fruit, Celebration Ale at its core is a beer all about hops.
+American IPA – Unlike other Christmas ales that feature spices or fruit, Celebration Ale, at its core, is a beer all about hops.

 Which is why we love it so much.

-Pouring out a beautiful ruby red color, Celebration Ale almost looks exactly like an ornament you’d hang on the tree or a candle you’d place in the kinara (candleholder) for Kwanzaa (red candles represent one of the colors of the Pan-African flag along with the struggles of the past).
+Pouring out a beautiful ruby red color, Celebration Ale almost looks precisely like an ornament you’d hang on the tree or a candle you’d place in the kinara (candleholder) for Kwanzaa (red candles represent one of the colors of the Pan-African flag along with the struggles of the past).

 Not an easy color to hit in beer, red really represents the holidays.
-“Visually it’s an absolutely striking beer,” says Mangold.
+“Visually, it’s an absolutely striking beer,” says Mangold.

 And here’s where things get interesting.